 Let's dig into your family's past to tell your story

-Michelle Lawson's family all came from Yorkshire!
+Every branch of Michelle Lawson's family came from Yorkshire!
 It's quite difficult to find someone with so many roots concentrated in one place, but farming and the abundance of work there meant they weren't forced away.

-The South African Salmon family was thought to have Jewish roots, but instead I traced them back to solid farming stock in Sussex (via London and Cape Town).
+The South African Salmon family was thought to have Jewish roots, but instead we traced them back to solid farming stock in Sussex (via London and Cape Town).